Science

 Beneficiary Eligibility

-While at the institutional level, beneficiary eligibility is the same as applicant eligibility, all SMD financial assistance complies with 14 CFR 1250, i.e.,, the provisions of Title VI of the Civil Rights Act of 1964, that ensures that no person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any SMD-funded research or activities.
-As a condition of receipt of NASA funding, the institution acknowledges and agrees that it must comply (and require any beneficiaries, e.g., subgrantees, contractors, successors, transferees, and assignees to comply) with applicable provisions of national laws and policies prohibiting discrimination.
+Institutions apply on behalf of individuals.
+All SMD financial assistance complies with 14 CFR 1250, i.e., the provisions of Title VI of the Civil Rights Act of 1964, that ensures that no person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any SMD-funded research or research-related activities.
+As a condition of receipt of NASA funding, the institution acknowledges and agrees that it must comply (and require any beneficiaries, e.g., sub- award recipients, contractors, successors, transferees, and assignees to comply) with applicable provisions of national laws and policies prohibiting discrimination.

 Credentials/Documentation

-Proposals must be signed electronically by an official authorized to commit the institution or organization in business and financial affairs and who can commit the organization to certain proposal certifications.
-Review NASA Proposers Guide for specific certifications and assurance Requirements and 2 CFR 200, Subpart E - Cost Principles
+An official who is authorized to commit the proposing institution or organization in business And financial affairs and who can commit the organization to certain certifications must electronically sign proposals.
+Review NASA's NOFO Proposer's Guidebook for specific certifications language and assurance requirements.
+Download the most recent NASA Proposer's Guidebook from https://www.nasa.gov/offices/ocfo/gpc/regulations_and_guidance 2 CFR 200, Subpart E - Cost Principles applies to this program.

 What is the process for applying and being award this assistance?